sbcclashibi/website/documents/reflection-6th-sunday-of-easter-year-a.md

-# 6th Sunday of Easter, May 13, 2023
+# 6th Sunday of Easter, May 14, 2023
-_From the Homily of Fr Evans Halolo_
+_From the Homily of Fr Evans Sena Halolo_

 ---